Graduate Entrance Exams

 However, repeating the memory only within the early days that the information is acquired won’t help you remember it in the long term because your memory hasn’t decayed much in those periods.

-Decades of cognitive science research have proven spaced repetition to be the most important determinant of whether you'll be able to remember new concepts, and Brainscape has taken it to the next level with Confidence-Based Repetition (CBR).
-CBR combines the three mental faculties of Active Recall, Metacognition, and Spaced Repetition to truly optimize your study time.
+Decades of cognitive science research have proven spaced repetition to be the most critical determinant of whether you'll be able to remember new concepts, and Brainscape has taken it to the next level with Confidence-Based Repetition (CBR).
+CBR combines the three mental faculties of Active Recall, Metacognition, and Spaced Repetition to optimize your study time truly.

 So get started studying today, and best of luck on your exams!